Jack Baker and Michael McConnell: FREE activists

-The birth of PRIDE

-Photo by Jim Chalgren (June 1973): Celebrations end with a parade in Downtown Minneapolis.

-In 1971, Members of FREE from Gay House invited friends to meet at picnics in Loring Park.
+Members of FREE from Gay House invited friends to meet in Loring Park, picnic and join the parade into Downtown Minneapolis.
 These events, which encouraged queer pride, began in mid-June as a prelude to local celebrations of Independence Day.
-Thom Higgins, Prime Archon of the Church of the Chosen People, crafted Gay Pride for the banner that would lead the crowd as it encouraged allies, supporters and bystanders to punish Leo Christopher Byrne, the Catholic archbishop of Saint Paul and Minneapolis, for his public opposition to homosexuality.
+Thom Higgins, Prime Archon of the Church of the Chosen People, crafted Gay Pride for the banner that would lead the crowd as it encouraged allies, supporters and bystanders to embarrass Leo Christopher Byrne, the Catholic archbishop of Saint Paul and Minneapolis, for his public opposition to homosexuality.

-At the time, Baker was the chair of the Target City Coalition, parent corporation for The Gay Pride Committee, which sponsored the Festival of Pride each June.
-These celebrations were some of the earliest queer pride events in the United States.

 In 1973, FREE continued working with University of Minnesota faculty to protect gay students from discrimination.
 Central Administration approved the final draft of a new policy in 1972 and the Campus Committee on Placement Services began accepting complaints of unequal treatment by employers recruiting on campus.
 A member of FREE received class credit for documenting his youth and why he supported America's first gay marriage.